BOB (psychedelic): Synthesis

 The chemical synthesis of BOB has been described.

 Analogues

-Analogues of BOB include BOH-2C-B (β-hydroxy-2C-B), βk-2C-B (β-keto-2C-B), BOD (β-methoxy-2C-D), BOHD (β-hydroxy-2C-D), and β-methyl-2C-B, among others.
+Analogues of BOB include BOH-2C-B (BOHB; β-hydroxy-2C-B), βk-2C-B (β-keto-2C-B), BOD (β-methoxy-2C-D), BOHD (β-hydroxy-2C-D), and β-methyl-2C-B (BMB), among others.

 History

 BOB was first described in the scientific literature by Alexander Shulgin, Peyton Jacob III, and Darrell Lemaire in 1985.
 Subsequently, it was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
 The drug's pharmacology was studied by Richard Glennon and colleagues in 2004.